 Important: The charge controller must be close to the battery, no more than a meter away.
 It does not need to be close to the panels.
 If you set up your system before you get a controller, compare the difference in power loss.
 It is a lot less when you use a controller, especially an MPPT.
 Whether you use an MPPT or PWM, both will provide protection for your devices from changes in voltage.

 Now you know the solar panel maximum wire length, and why it’s not ideal to have such long wires and cables running between your home and your solar PV system.
-For more information on solar dc cable length and the installation of solar cables, contact us at Pas Solar.
+For more information on solar cable in UAE price and the installation of solar cables, contact us at Pas Solar.